What is FIDO2?

 Credential ID:f1d00200eb3b566f4ea0a219552b2efd2c76e1ffc2e641d3bf91ec92d47a4ed4d78cf42845248c4e982a503618bac0cecfb0fa91fa10821df1efe1d59ac8314eb57eb7f32a1a605f91e8692daf1a679b55ab1acadfded5e0c7fd1365e2801759bd3a4450dd5589586ab072da79

 You can make a backup of the credential by copying its Credential ID.
 This ID is encrypted using your seed.
-It is therefore useless to any attackers and can be safely stored for example in a text file on your computer.
-In this list you will only see the credentials which can be used for passwordless login, aka device-resident credentials.
-Ordinary credentials are stored on the server, so you don't have to worry about backing up those.
+It is therefore useless to any attackers and can be safely stored e.g. as a text file on your computer.
+In this list you will only see the credentials which can be used for passwordless login, i.e., device-resident credentials.
+Ordinary credentials are stored on the server, so you don't have to worry about backing them up.

 trezorctl fido credentials add <HEXADECIMAL_CREDENTIAL_ID>

-This command adds the credential with the given ID as a resident credential to your device.
-This is the command you would use after device recovery to load your backed up credentials onto the recovered device.
+This is the command you would use after device recovery to load your backed-up credentials onto the recovered device.

 For example: